 - Ensure the lever is closed and press one of the cup buttons to make sure that water now flows through the brewing unit

 This is a good start, but we’ve found some other common reasons that your machine isn’t piercing the pods which are outlined above

-Hopefully these 6 tips help you get your coffee flowing again.
+Hopefully, these 6 tips help you get your coffee flowing again.

-Regardless of whether or not you’re having issues with your Nespresso machine not piercing your coffee pods it’s essential to keep your machine clean and well-maintained, ensuring that there’s enough clean water in the reservoir for each use, and grab yourself a toothbrush to clean inside the capsule holder too!
+Regardless of whether or not you’re having issues with your Nespresso machine not piercing your coffee pods it’s essential to keep your machine clean and well-maintained, ensure that there’s enough clean water in the reservoir for each use, and grab yourself a toothbrush to clean inside the capsule holder too!

 In addition, you should descale your machine after every 300 brews and ensure that your unit isn’t struggling to perforate certain coffee pods.
 If you are careful with your Nespresso machine, it should run smoothly and consistently produce excellent quality coffee.